The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=F4

-The third is $n=6$ and $p=0$, with a unique set of composition factors on $M(F_4)$ and $L(F_4)$ that have no trivial factors.
-This is proved to be Lie imprimitive and unique up to $\mbG$-conjugacy in \cite{pachera2019un}.
-In fact, strong imprimitivity is also shown there. \end{pf}
+If $n=6$ then from \cite[Section 6]{craven2017} we see that for characteristic $0$ there is a unique set of composition factors on $M(F_4)$ and $L(F_4)$ that have no trivial factors.
+This is proved to be Lie imprimitive and unique up to $\mbG$-conjugacy in \cite[Theorem 5.2.1]{pacheraphd}.
+In fact, strong imprimitivity is also shown there.